Uploading Data Files

 Display of surface models

-If you uploaded 3D model mesh objects (.obj.gz) and you want to display a 3D model on the dataset page, follow the instructions to define surface models.
+If you uploaded 3D model mesh objects (.obj.gz) and you want to display a 3D model on the dataset page, follow the instructions for defining surface models.

 Display of Genome Browser tracks